Cochran Shoals to Sope Creek: hiking the Chattahoochee River

 Hike this 8.5 mile trail connecting two popular Chattahoochee River parks near Atlanta: Cochran Shoals and Sope Creek.
 Explore marshland, forest, and Civil War paper mill ruins on this moderate hike.

 Sope Creek and Cochran Shoals are two of the most popular Chattahoochee River trails near Atlanta, visited by hundreds of runners, walkers, hikers and bikers on fair-weather weekends.
 This hike visits both parks, grabbing some solitude and elevation on a lesser-traveled connecting trail that spans Cochran Shoals’ level running trails and Sope Creek’s rugged hiking trails.

-The trail visits stunning landscape diversity on its 8.5 mile loop: the wildlife-filled banks of the Chattahoochee River, beautiful marshland, rolling forest, a tranquil pond, and Civil War paper mill ruins on Sope Creek’s banks.
+The trail visits remarkable landscape diversity on its 8.5-mile loop: the wildlife-filled banks of the Chattahoochee River, beautiful marshland, rolling forest, a tranquil pond, and Civil War paper mill ruins on Sope Creek’s banks.

 Cochran Shoals to Sope Creek: the hike

 The hike departs Cochran Shoals’ Interstate North Parkway trailhead (view maps and driving directions), hiking northbound on a groomed trail flanking the wide-flowing Chattahoochee River.
 The trail is nearly level – a major factor in its popularity among runners, along with its well-signed mileage markers and popular 5k length.